 Developing strong connections between the world of the academy and the world of transactional law practice, with publications and programs for students, professors, the bar and the bench.

-A shared effort of Washburn University School of Law and Gonzaga University School of Law, the Institute for Law Teaching and Learning was established to help law schools meet the obligation of helping students achieve the highest academic standards and assume their responsibilities as effective, moral attorneys.
+A combined effort of Gonzaga University School of Law, Washburn University School of Law, and University of Arkansas William H. Bowen School of Law, the Institute for Law Teaching and Learning was established to help law schools meet the obligation of helping students achieve the highest academic standards and assume their responsibilities as effective, moral attorneys.
 The Institute is committed to improving the quality of teaching and learning in legal education.

 Launched in 2011, the mission of CLIPS is to support the aspirations of students who study law in order to use their knowledge and skills for public service, whether they wish to make a full-time practice of public service law or promote the public good through part-time, pro bono legal work.
 CLIPS hosts several programs, including the Moderate Means Program, weekly PBJ forum, and the Pro Bono Distinction for students.